Zomato agent schools customer on Hindi; Company fires staff saying it is against policy | Business

 It also pointed to roping in well-known Tamil musician Anirudh Ravichander as its local brand ambassador.

-The company was in the process of building a local Tamil call/support center in Coimbatore in the state.
+The company was in the process of building a local Tamil call or support center in Coimbatore in the state.

 ''We understand food and language are core to any local culture and we take both of them seriously,'' it added.